 Current trends in email design

 There are different styles of designs that have been used in web designs since long; we have observed some brands adopting the same in emails.
 These are mainly campaign or event specific email designs, yet they prove that email designers/brands are attempting to make them flourish as email design trends.

-- White Space/ Negative space design: One of the design trends that serves a purpose along with aesthetics is the ample use of white space, which not only improves the readability of the email copy, but also ensures that the email subscriber’s eyes are not strained while skimming through the email.
+- White Space/ Negative space design: One of the design trends that serves a purpose along with aesthetics is the ample use of white space, which not only improves the readability of the email copy but also ensures that the email subscriber’s eyes are not strained while skimming through the email.
 Even though this is a trend that has continued for years, Uplers predict that in addition to white space, email developers shall also dabble with negative space in email designs.
-Meanwhile, brands such as Sugarfix and Everlane have been doing well while using white space in their emails.
+Meanwhile, brands such as Sugarfix and Under Armour have been doing well while using white space in their emails.

 Any email campaign strategy is incomplete if you only focus on the email template.
 An email copy only has a limited space to communicate everything and so the goal of such an email is to redirect the subscriber to a landing page by peeking their interest.
 Subscribers expect a seamless transition across all channels and so most brands tend to maintain a seamless design between email and landing page.
-This means using the same design style, images, and tones in both emails and landing page.
+This means using the same design style, images, and tones in both emails and landing pages